The Tom & Jerry Show (1975 TV series)

 The Tom & Jerry Show is an American animated television series produced by Hanna-Barbera Productions in association with MGM Television.
 Based on the Tom and Jerry theatrical cartoon series, which was created by H-B co-founders and former MGM cartoon studio staff William Hanna and Joseph Barbera, the show originally aired on ABC from September 6 to December 13, 1975 (for a total of 16 episodes) as the first half-hour of The Tom & Jerry/Grape Ape/Mumbly Show, with The Great Grape Ape Show representing the series' second half-hour and The Mumbly Cartoon Show representing the series' third half-hour.
 This series marked the first time that Tom and Jerry appeared in animated installments produced specifically for television.

 Premise

 Unlike other incarnations, Tom and Jerry are shown as friends instead of enemies and this series did not use the slapstick chases and the violence central to the theatrical shorts due to concerns at the time regarding such material on children's programming.

-Most episodes either have them either dealing with different hi-jinks at home, working different jobs, and contending with Spike.
+Most episodes have either of them dealing with different hi-jinks at home, working different jobs, and contending with Spike.